 Lost or stolen badges should be reported to the police immediately – once you have the crime or lost badge reference number from the Police, you can either print off a Replacement application form available at the bottom of this page or email European.Parkingbadges@fife.gov.uk to request a Replacement application form.

 If you think that a badge is being misused you can report this by email to European.Parkingbadges@fife.gov.uk.
 The Scottish Government introduced new legislation in March 2015 to protect Blue Badge Holders from misuse, please refer to Blue Badge Misuse for further information on this legislation.

-A clock card is used in England, Wales and in the Inverclyde area of Scotland, because the time you can park using a blue badge is limited and indicated by the time shown on the clock card when you park.
+A parking clock card is used in England, Wales and in the Inverclyde area of Scotland, because the time you can park using a blue badge is limited and indicated by the time shown on the clock card when you park.
 You display it on your windscreen next to your badge.
 You will receive a clock card free of charge with your Blue Badge, but if you need to request a replacement, please contact European.Parkingbadges@fife.gov.uk

 Visitors to Fife